OpenZeppelin/defender-client/packages/deploy/README.md

 Start by creating a new _Team API Key_ in Defender, and granting it the capability to manage deployments.
 Use the newly created API key to initialize an instance of the Deployment client.

-You can create instances of the clients using the `PlatformClient` helper function which returns an object with the 3 clients `DeploymentClient`, `DeploymentConfigClient` and `BlockExplorerApiKeyClient`.
+You can create instances of the clients using the `PlatformClient` helper function which returns an object with the 4 clients `DeploymentClient`, `DeploymentConfigClient`, `UpgradeClient`, and `BlockExplorerApiKeyClient`.

 ```js
 const { PlatformClient } = require('platform-deploy-client');